magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 /usr/local/bin/
 chmod 744 qtile-launch

-QTile.desktop file was moved to etc/xgd/autostart/
-chmod 644 QTile.desktop
+QTile.desktop file (created once using Application startup GUI) was moved to etc/xgd/autostart/ chmod 644 QTile.desktop

+Flow:
+qtile.desktop starts qtile-launch which is in /usr/local/bin and this in turn starts qtile.
+Make sure the permissions are correct else scripts will not launch

 =====================================================================